Importing And Exporting From Malaysia: What Do I Need to Know?

 Malaysia, primarily a Muslim country, is a large consumer of halal meat.
 The country imported approximately $196 million worth of meat from Australia in 2019.

-Meat & Livestock Australia predict that demand for live cattle in Southeast Asia will increase in 2021.
+Meat & Livestock Australia predicts that demand for live cattle in Southeast Asia will increase in 2021.
 Even throughout 2020, there was a rise in exports of slaughter cattle primarily to Malaysia.

 Australia is well known for its cereals and grains, exporting around $157 million worth of cereals to Malaysia in 2019.
 It’s one of our country’s largest export commodities by value, with around 20% of cereals and grains being exported to Malaysia in 2016-17.